PDXpert PLM Software

 If you have many PDX packages, or the PDX packages were exported at different times, then it's more efficient to extract the XML and file attachments directly from the PDX packages.
 In addition to extracting and merging the data much faster, scripting allows auto-filling missing data, excluding obsolete items, converting unwanted collection members into preferred names, cleaning part descriptions, and detecting systemic data errors.

-While the details are too complex for an application note, this is the general procedure using PDXplorer 5:
+While the details are too complex for an application note, this is the general procedure using PDXplorer 5 or later:

 Open each PDX package and copy the SQLite working database.
 In a script, you can open a package from the command line: